BrakusSkullgear/Polygon_Bounding_Box_Clip_2d/README.md

 # Polygon_Bounding_Box_Clip_2d

-Simple and easy to read template class for clipping 2d polygons inside bounding box.
-Vertex positions are clipped into bounding box, and other optional attributes such as texcoord and color are interpolated based on the clipped position values. <br/>
+Simple and easy to read template class for clipping 2d polygons to bounding box.
+Vertex positions are clipped to bounding box, and other optional attributes such as texcoord and color are interpolated based on the clipped position values. <br/>

 Class accepts a single line, triangle or convex quad, and clips it into multiple polygons of the requested type. <br/><br/>